 If world is an accident, then I am too.
 There's no purpose to my creation, no "consciousness" behind it.
 In the beginning, when the gasses were swirling, was there such a thing as good or evil?
 Obviously not.
 Was there good and evil when the amoebas first formed?
 Obviously not.

 In a random world, there is no hierarchy of values.
 A human's life is no more valuable than a dog's.
 Should I save my drowning dog before the drowning stranger?
 Would it be morally acceptable to label a race of people sub-human and kill them all?

 Fortunately there's another approach.
 Nearly 4,000 years ago, a boy named Abraham, son of an idol-maker, meditated on the wonders of nature.
-He observed the sun as a perfect time-keeper, heat-producer, and water-evaporator that drives the world's rain system.
-He pondered the symmetry of a flower, the purity of water, and the attractive smell and color of an orange with its protective coating and sections ready to share.
+He observed the sun as a perfect time-keeper, heat-producer, and water-evaporator that drives the world's ecosystem.
+He marveled at the symmetry of a flower and the purity of water; of the attractive smell and color of an orange with its protective coating and sections ready to share.
 He reasoned: The world is perfect in design.
 Logic dictates there must be a Designer.

 Thus Abraham became the first Jew.

 The Jewish perspective is that the world is here by design.
 Which leads us to the next question: Why are we here?

 Before a person is born, his soul – non-physical and eternal – is living in a "world of souls."
 The soul is quite content there, spending its days doing typical "soul" things – like basking in the radiance of God's spiritual light, for example.

 But then one day the soul gets a tap on the shoulder.
 "It's time for you to go down into the physical world, to be placed into the body of a human."
 Why?
 Because the soul, as-yet imperfect, needs to refine itself through encountering and surmounting challenges.